Tokyo International Conference on African Development: Analysis

 Since TICAD V, Japan has actively deployed its diplomacy toward Africa in order to maintain the momentum and to steadily implement its pledges.
 For example, the Japan–African Regional Economic Communities (RECs) Summit Roundtable was held in New York on the margins of the UN General Assembly on September 26, 2013, chaired by Prime Minister Abe.
 In the roundtable, participants exchanged views on agricultural development and food security.
 In addition, from November 24 to December 5, 2013, Japan dispatched a Public and Private Sector Joint Mission for Promoting Trade and Investment for Africa to the Republic of the Congo, the Gabonese Republic, and Côte d'Ivoire.
 Thus, Japan hopes to further develop its relations with Africa through such follow-up measures to TICAD V. Furthermore, Prime Minister Abe visited three African countries in January 2014, fulfilling his promise at TICAD V to visit Africa in the near future.

 TICAD VI

 TICAD VI will be the first TICAD to be held in Africa.
 Kenya and Gambia had bid for the chance to hold it, but Gambia withdrew to allow Kenya to win.
 It will be held in Nairobi and 5,000 delegates are expected.

 TICAD VIII

-TICAD VIII, the first since the Covid-19 pandemic, was held in Tunisia from 27 to 28 August 2022.
-Prime minister Fumio Kishida joined the meeting via video-conference after he tested positive for Covid-19.
+TICAD VIII, the first since the COVID-19 pandemic, was held in Tunisia from 27 to 28 August 2022.
+Prime minister Fumio Kishida joined the meeting via video-conference after he tested positive for COVID-19.
 Five thousand guests were expected to attend the event.

+TICAD IX

+The Ninth Tokyo International Conference on African Development (TICAD 9) was held in Yokohama on 20th – 22nd August, 2025.
+Date: Wednesday,20th August through Friday, 22th August, 2025 and Venue: PACIFICO YOKOHAMA, Exhibition Hall, Annex Hall, etc.